Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

     - name: rhel-system-roles.network
 ```

-> To differentiate hosts config separte vars definition should be placed at `host_vars` directory in `/home/automation/plays/host_vars/managed1/connections.yml`, remember if you are setting this on your home lab make sure you turn of your managed1 and managed4 machinese and then add host-only adapters because by default you only have Nat networking adapter `eth0` and host-only adapter `eth1`, and you don't have any other adapters. therefore, make sure to manually add adapters.
+> To differentiate hosts configuration you need to separte vars definition should be placed at `host_vars` directory in `/home/automation/plays/host_vars/managed1/connections.yml`, remember if you are setting this on your home lab make sure you turn of your managed1 and managed4 machinese and then add host-only adapters because by default you only have Nat networking adapter `eth0` and host-only adapter `eth1`, and you don't have any other adapters. therefore, make sure to manually add adapters.

 ```yaml
 - name: Internal